Start enjoying the benefits of the Club de Amigos of Fuerte Hoteles

-This British territory nestled in the Straits of the Mediterranean Sea and the Atlantic is internationally known as the Rock.
-It is a town classed as a free port, and therefore alcohol and tobacco are cheaper than in other places – which is certainly one of the reasons it’s so popular with tourists!
+This seven mile British territory is nestled in the Straits of the Mediterranean Sea and the Atlantic.
+It is a town which is classified as a free port, meaning that alcohol and tobacco are cheaper than in other places – which is certainly one of the reasons it’s so popular with tourists!
 Steeped in history, Gibraltar is distinctively beautiful and has fantastic shopping facilities, beaches and outdoor activities to enjoy

-two notable museums which are the Picasso and the Thyssen which any art enthusiast will be able to spend hours in; the house where Picasso was born as well as the citadel and the Roman theatre are also found in Malaga.
-The old town is noted for its narrow shopping streets and a charming characteristic pedestrianised street, calle Larios.
+two notable museums, the Picasso and the Thyssen which any art enthusiast will be able to spend hours in; the house where Picasso was born as well as a famous citadel and Roman theatre are also found in Malaga The old town is especially renowned for its narrow and winding shopping streets, superb restaurants and a charming pedestrianised centre, Larios.

 Ronda is quite possibly the jewel in the crown of Andalucian towns.
 The 18th century Puente Nuevo bridge which straddles the imposing 100 metre gorge will take your breath away – it’s easy to see why Ronda is considered to be one of the prettiest towns in the region.
 As well as admiring the gorge bridge, a visit to this lovely town isn’t complete without a ride in a horse-drawn carriage along the typical Andalucian streets and a visit to the Acinipo archaeological site, an old Roman town 20 km from Ronda.